asirulnik/mcp-memory-service-enhanced/README.md

 ## Overview

 The MCP Memory Service provides AI assistants with a persistent semantic memory system using the Model Context Protocol (MCP).
-This enhanced version adds robust operation scripts, improved error handling, and automatic monitoring to the original implementation.
+This enhanced version adds path resolution improvements, better error handling, and simplified operation scripts to the original implementation.

 ## Relationship to Original Implementation